 When determining search ranking, Pinterest start with the information you provide in each Pin.
 The four main ranking factors for Pinterest searches are (in no particular order):

-2. Pin Quality: This is essentially a combination of popularity and recency.
-The more users comment, re-pin, share, and click thru on a Pin, the higher Pinterest perceives its quality.
+This is essentially a combination of popularity and recency.
+The more users comment, re-pin, share, and click thru on a Pin, the higher Pinterest perceives its quality to be.
 It’s especially important that your Pins perform well with your followers, because then Pinterest will share it to larger audiences looking for similar content.

-3. Pinner Quality: This factor evaluates your business as a content creator and pinner.
+This factor evaluates your business account as a content creator and pinner.
 Pinterest examines your Pins and the content you re-pin from others.
 Pinner quality considers how often you pin, how consistently you pin, and the quality of your re-pins.

 Now that we’ve covered the basics of the algorithm, we’d like to share some practical advice on appealing to both the Pinterest algorithm and your audience.